alhuda-org/cool-kale/src/pages/index.md

     content: Educational programs for both adult and school-age children, for women and men.
 Youth activities and enrichment for the next generation.
   - title: Stewardship
-    content: To inspire leaders for stewardship in community services and the take an active role in our society a give the community a center that provides Islamic counseling.
+    content: Our goals are to inspire leadership in our community and take an active role in our society.
+To provide the community a center that provides Islamic counseling.
 - type: postsblock
   template: postsblock